HC15/dormBell/README.md

 1. Properly setup GroupyAPI with your key
 2. Find the ID of your GroupMe chatroom and modify dormBellModule.py
 3. Run main.py (make sure you have both .dat files before hand)

+# Future Changes
+Play music not through a youtube link but by opening a file.
+Instead of having the script constantly checking (someone might post something before doorbell is checked) make it work through a bot with a callback url instead.